-To see the very professional closed Captioning provided by DCMP, please select the View on YouTube option and then select the CC option at the bottom right corner of the video player.
+To see the professional closed Captioning provided by DCMP, select View on YouTube option and then select the CC option at the bottom right corner of the video player.

 View the entire series as a Playlist, or select individual videos below.

 How to make an ongoing practice of putting safety first and using Kidpower’s Underlying Principle: “The safety and healthy self-esteem of a child are more important than anyone’s embarrassment, inconvenience, or offense.”